Updated test results valid for July 2020.

 Are VPNs legal in China?

-Yes, VPNs are perfectly legal in China.
-Nonetheless, the Chinese government is still working hard to prevent people from getting access to tools (VPNs) that can get around their censorship efforts.
+Generally speaking, VPNs are legal to use in China, so long as you aren’t using the VPN to do something illegal.
+Nonetheless, the Chinese government is still working to prevent people from getting access to tools (VPNs) that can get around online restrictions.

 In March 2018 Chinese authorities issued an ambiguous statement about the use of VPNs.
 Actions and policies of the Chinese government suggest that it is illegal for Chinese residents to create VPN services/companies inside China, which would be made available to others in China, but personal use of a VPN appears to be completely legal.
 We do not recommend using any Chinese-based VPN services.

-Bottom line: Using a VPN in China for personal use is perfectly legal and very common.
+Bottom line: Using a VPN in China for personal use is legal and very common, provided you aren’t using the VPN to do illegal stuff.
 Using an offshore (non-Chinese) VPN with a good track record (all of the VPNs in this guide) will further protect you from any issues.
+That being said, I’m not a lawyer, so do your own research.

 VPN for China conclusion

-Despite the heavy censorship and restrictions that have been enacted in China, a VPN is a simple and easy solution that will consistently get through the Great Firewall and unblock content.
+Despite extensive and rigorous efforts to block websites in China, a VPN is a simple and easy solution that will consistently get through the Great Firewall and unblock content.

-While a good VPN will cost a few dollars per month, it is a small price to pay for getting completely unrestricted internet and access to all your favorite sites.
+While a good VPN will cost a few dollars per month, it is a small price to pay for getting completely unrestricted access to all your favorite websites, while also restoring privacy.

 - they are blocked in China